subediupadesh/pyMPEALab/README.md

 ## For Linux User:
 Python with following libraries are needed to run the GUI application: Tensorflow, Pandas, Numpy, Pickle, Sklearn, and tkinter.

-pyMPEALab also needs 4 extra supporitng files to operate, which will be made available from the author upon reasonable request.
+pyMPEALab_GUI.py also needs 4 extra supporitng files (icon, standardizations,and model) to operate, which will be made available from the author upon reasonable request.

 ## For Windows User: